 Water Quality Sampling

-Laboratory results from four local agencies are displayed on the map.
+Laboratory results from three local agencies are displayed on the map.
 The Los Angeles County Department of Public Health (DPH) Environmental Health Recreational Waters Program, collects ocean water samples from the mainland, once a week throughout the year.
 DPH collects an additional five samples from Avalon on Santa Catalina Island beginning in April through October.
 The Los Angeles County Sanitation Districts (SD) collects ocean water samples at selected sites on the mainland, once each week throughout the year.
-The Beach Cities of Redondo Beach, Manhattan Beach and Hermosa Beach (BC) jointly collect water samples within their cities, once a week throughout the year.
+The Beach Cities of Redondo Beach, Manhattan Beach and Hermosa Beach, Palos Verdes Estates and Rancho Palos Verdes (BC) jointly collect water samples within their cities, once a week throughout the year.
 DPH, SD, and BC also resample sites that have exceeded State Standards for bacteria in ocean water.
 The City of Los Angeles, Environmental Monitoring Division, LA Sanitation (HYP) collects water samples from various sites, one to five times per week, all year round.
 LA City also collects samples at some DPH sites as required by their State NPDES permit.

 The public is notified when a site has exceeded State Standards for bacteria in ocean water on this website, by telephone hotline, and by signs posted at the impacted beaches.